witheve/docs/v0.3/handbook/libraries/stdlib.md

       </ul>
     </td>
     <td>
-      <code> commits a div in the browser with the text "Hello world!" and the class "hello"
+      <code class="language-eve-document"> commits a div in the browser with the text "Hello world!" and the class "hello"
 ~~~
 commit
   [#html/element #hello tagname: "div" text: "Hello world!"]